General Aspects of Fashion by Pope Pius XII

 The three factors of clothing

-Undoubtedly it obeys the three well-known requirements of hygiene, pudency, and decorum.
+Undoubtedly it obeys the three well-known requirements of hygiene, pudency1, and decorum.
 These are the three necessities so profoundly rooted in (our) nature that they cannot disregard or contradict each other without causing repulsion and prejudice.
 They retain their character of a necessity today as yesterday; they are found in almost every lineage; they are recognized in every form of the vast range, in which the natural necessity of the dress has historically and ethnologically materialized.
 It is important to note the close and supportive interdependence between the three needs, despite the fact that they arise from different sources: one from the physical side, the other from the spiritual, and the third from the psychological-artistic complex.

 The hygienic requirement of the garment mainly concerns the climate, its variations, and other external agents, such as possible causes of discomfort or infirmity.

-From the aforementioned interdependence, it follows that reason, or rather, the hygienic pretext is not able to justify the deplorable license, particularly in public and except in exceptional cases of proven necessity, even in which, however, every well-born soul will not be able to escape the anguish of a spontaneous disturbance, expressed externally by the natural blush.
+From the aforementioned interdependence2, it follows that reason, or rather, the hygienic pretext is not able to justify the deplorable license, particularly in public and except in exceptional cases of proven necessity, even in which, however, every well-born soul will not be able to escape the anguish of a spontaneous disturbance, expressed externally by the natural blush.
 Similarly, a way of dressing that is harmful to health, of which not a few examples are cited in the history of fashion, cannot be legitimized by the aesthetic pretext; also, the common rules of pudency must yield to the need for medical care, which, although it seems to break them, respects them instead by using the due moral precautions.

 “Pudency, given its strictly moral meaning, whatever its origin, is based on the innate and more or less conscious tendency of everyone to defend one's own physical good from the indiscriminate greed of others”